Using Royalty Free Stock Images in Website Templates

 Website Template Do's:

-• You can pretty much use a stock image in any way you want so long as the use does not fall under the restricted uses (see below).
+• You can pretty much use a stock image in web design and website templates any way you want, so long as the use does not fall under the restricted uses (see below).

 • You can use the stock image as a whole, or you can crop it, mask it, or use only certain elements of it.